vdcloudcraft/fail2ban-geo-exporter/README.md

 When all that is given, you can just put your class name with[!] capitalization into the configuration under `geo.provider` and enjoy the fruits of your labour.

 If you do create another provider class and think other people might find it useful too, I'll gladly review pull requests.

+## Grafana dashboard

+The file `grafana-dash.json` includes a complete definition to display your banned IPs on a worldmap and count all banned IPs per jail.